When to Go to Pediatric Urgent Care vs ER?

 What services are offered at urgent care?

 Let’s say you’re at home with the family one day when your child accidentally cuts his or her hand.
-It starts bleeding, but you find that you cannot control the bleeding, and now you’re wondering whether to go to the ER (emergency room) or your community urgent care center.
+It starts bleeding, but you find that you cannot control the bleeding, and now you’re wondering whether to go to the ER (emergency room) or your community urgent care clinic.
 What do you do?
 Let’s figure it out together and get to the bottom of when to go to urgent care over the ER.

 Urgent care clinics are popping up all throughout the US, and for good reason: they’re great places to go during non-emergency situations.
 This kind of situation is one that isn’t life-threatening, and it’s the only kind of situation urgent care is equipped to handle.
 The ER, however, is for situations that could be or are life-threatening.
 These are emergency situations.

 There are many reasons to go to urgent care.
-For one, urgent care clinics are also walk-in clinics, so they take on patients without appointments, and there are virtually no wait times.
+For one, urgent care clinics are also walk-in clinic, so they take on patients without appointments, and there are virtually no wait times.
 Also, urgent care clinics are open outside of standard business hours and over the weekend, so you can rely on them to be there for your family when you need them.
 You can go to urgent care during any non-emergency situation such as:

 • Minor cuts (so long as the bleeding can be controlled)